kubealex/event-driven-automation/assets/use-cases/alertmanager.md

 ### Testing the alertmanager integration

-You can use the following cURL command to trigger a **Alertmanager** automation:
+Assuming Alertmanager is listening on *localhost*, you can use the following cURL command to trigger a **Alertmanager** automation (replace localhost with any host/IP where Alertmanager is listening):

     curl -H 'Content-Type: application/json' -d '[{"labels":{"alertName":"my-eda-alert", "alertMessage": "This is a test alert firing", "alertTargetHosts": "localhost"}}]' http://localhost:9093/api/v1/alerts